siteorigin/so-css/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Dequeue functionality the conflicted with WordPress color picker, if it's enqueued.
+* Dequeue functionality that conflicted with WordPress color picker, if it's enqueued.
 * Removed wp_styles for compatibility with older versions of WordPress

 = 1.0.1 =